Oh, the elation of a copywriting enquiry! Someone wants YOU to write their copy. Cue happy dancing all around your office (or kitchen).

 It’s up to YOU to learn how long tasks take you and manage your own time.
 Sometimes, you’re ahead.
 Sometimes, you’re behind.
 Tracking your time can help you stay ahead more often than not.

 There are plenty of time tracking tools to choose from.
 I use Toggl but Fast Company has this list of time tracking tools.
 It’s a great place to start.

 When you’re thinking about how to quote for your copywriting, you have to factor in:

 - Researching and writing the copy

-- Revisions (usually three rounds of revisions) including talking through revision comments
+- Revisions (usually two rounds of revisions or three versions) including talking through revision comments

 - Proofreading (by you or outsourced)